Information about living annuities

 A living annuity is a post-retirement product designed to provide investors with an income after retirement.

-The rules of pension funds, pension preservation funds, retirement annuity funds require that on retirement, a maximum of one third of the value of the assets of these funds may be taken in cash and the remaining two thirds of the assets should be invested in a living annuity fund.
+The rules of pension funds, pension preservation funds, retirement annuity funds provides that on retirement, a maximum of one third of the value of the assets of these funds may be taken in cash and the remaining two thirds of the assets should be invested in a living annuity fund.
 However some clients retiring from retirement funds opt to invest the full amount in a living annuity, while others opt to reinvest the ‘cash’ portion into a dividend producing unit trust fund of their choice.

 Current legislation stipulates that living annuities must be purchased from registered long term insurers.
 In the case of PSG Online, the registered insurer is PSG Life.